Coen-Potgieter/sfml-tut/src/docs/runningThoughts.md

     - Decided to make a separate file of constants
     - This way we can easily change things like size, max rotation, colours and etc in this file
     - I was getting, some wacky duplication declarations with this, so asked chat and they said to divide into a .h and .cpp file like ive done here
+    - Asked Claude instead an he told me about constexpr, so now i only have a .h file for constants :)

+- Bounding Box
+    - If we cliukc B then hitbox for all entites are shown...

 PLAYER